-The following table summarized the differences and similarities between the configuration of a device as it undergoes the Electric Imp Connected Factory Process and when it is set up by its end-user in the field:
+The following table summarized the differences and similarities between the configuration of a device as it undergoes the Connected Factory Process and when it is set up by its end-user in the field:

 |Action or Event||In the Factory||In the Field|

-|Device Under Test runs...||Factory firmware||N/A|
+|Device Under Test loads and runs...||DUT firmware||N/A|

-|Production Device runs...||Factory firmware||Application firmware|
+|Production Device loads and runs...||Application firmware||Application firmware|

-|BlinkUp performed by...||Factory BlinkUp fixture||BlinkUp SDK-based mobile or web app|
+|BlinkUp performed by...||A BlinkUp fixture||Your BlinkUp SDK-based app|

 |impCloud Enrollment Token Type||Factory||Production|

-|Usage Mode||Device test and bless||Product end-use|
+|Usage Mode||Device testing and blessing||Product end-use|